 Message to the Audience

-Therefore, it is essential to provide all the necessasary incentives to assist farmers in transitioning to ZBNF.
-In the long run, ZBNF would be sustainable, keep our poulation healthy as well as keep our soil fertile for ever.
+By promoting and supporting the adoption of natural farming, we can help create a more sustainable and environmentally friendly agricultural sector, while also improving the livelihoods of farmers.
+Therefore, it is essential to provide all the necessasary incentives to assist farmers in transitioning to Zero Budget Natural Farming Methods .
+In the long run, this farming technique would be sustainable, keep our poulation healthy as well as keep our soil fertile for ever.